Remote corner of Laos

 Already the entrance (lower end) of this cave is imposing.
 The force of flash floods has formed a large, 240 m long basin in the Xe Bang Fai River.
 As one is crossing it, he approaches a magnificent, 150 m tall limestone cliff with a 60 m tall arch – entrance in the cave.
 Boats with visitors entering the cave look like small waterbugs.

-The most impressive here is the gargantuan size of passages, which are up to 120 m tall (like a 30 floor building) and up to 200 m wide.
+The most impressive here is the gargantuan size of passages, which are up to 120 m tall (like a 30-floor building) and up to 200 m wide.
 Average width of passage is 76 m, height – 53 m.

 The other – upper entrance has two branches.
-These are smaller, but nevertheless have impressive size.
+These are smaller, but nevertheless, have impressive size.

 The experienced team members learned that it is very complex to measure exact distances and heights in caves, where the size of passages exceeds 15 – 20 meters – thus it was not easy at all to measure this cave!

-The largest cave river in the world?
+One of the largest cave rivers in the world

 The cave is traversed by Xe Bang Fai River – a large stream.
-Average discharge of this river in the cave is 68 m3 – a bit more than in Thames in London.
+Average discharge of this river in the cave is 68 m3 – a bit more than in the Thames in London.
 During the monsoon rains (August – September) it may reach even 1 000 m3!

 Numerous species of fish travel along the river up to the cave, including lots of catfish, eels, even stingrays.
 It is known that in the cave also live many fishes.
-According to local legends, some of the cave fish reach giant size.
+According to local legends, some of the cavefish reach giant size.